 The goal of the 'One Study' approach is to encourage all agencies to address their environmental study requirements through the identification of a suitable scope of work and reporting requirements as part of an EIS in the Niagara Peninsula watershed, to the extent this is feasible where Planning Act or Niagara Escarpment Planning and Development Act approvals are required in addition to an NPCA work permit.
 The NPCA in partnership with municipal partners can guide applicants in identifying a single scope of work for EIS studies where the requirement for multiple studies applies.
 It is important to note that while the NPCA is not the approval authority for a Planning Act application or Niagara Escarpment (NEC) Development Permit, the NPCA still has a Regulatory role following these processes.
-Staff anticipate that the applicant adequately addresses NPCA concerns during the Planning Act or NEC Development Permit process proactively to ensure a streamlined and timely work permit.
+If an applicant does not address NPCA concerns during the Planning Act/NEC Development Permit process, they run the risk of the NPCA not being able to support a work permit.